The Weak Dollar is Making a European Vacation Harder to Afford in Retirement

 Get creative to find cheaper travel

 It’s easy to get stuck on a specific vision for a European vacation.
-But with a weaker dollar, you may need to get creative, says Domenick D’Andrea, Co-Founder and Financial Advisor at DanDarah Wealth Management.
+But with a weaker dollar, you might need to get creative, says Domenick D’Andrea, Co-Founder and Financial Advisor at DanDarah Wealth Management.

 Additionally, if you’re willing to do some research and get familiar with local public transportation, you may be able to save money by exploring different cities and attractions on your own rather than paying for a tour.